kolkhis/tech-notes/hax/ciphers/crack_these.md

 # Puzzle Codes to Crack

+base64 usually ends with 0, 1, or 2 = signs

+I strongly suggest piping to either "file" or "hexdump".
+Dumping random binary data in your terminal isn't cool.

+search for it, the format is `hashcat -m <somenumber>` where `<somenumber>` is the type of hash

 ## Tools

+* hashcat
 * xxd
 * base64
 * openssl enc
 * hd
 * gunzip
+* xz
 * ...
 What else?